staylor/graphql-wordpress/packages/graphql-wordpress-middleware/README.md

 ## Installation

 This code is still in active development.
-Clone this repo in your `wp-content/plugins` directory, then activate the plugin in your WordPress admin. `git pull` to receive updates.
+Clone this package into your `wp-content/plugins` directory, then activate the plugin in your WordPress admin. `git pull` to receive updates.

 ## REST API Extensions